kylep/kyle.pericak.com/content/posts/ops/x11-forwarding-ubuntu18.md

 ## Install Chrome

-You can use firefox or whatever instead.
+You can use Firefox or whatever instead.
 Chrome's install will fail due to missing dependencies, but apt can sort it out.

 ```bash